trejkev/RISC-V-CPU-Core/README.md

 2. Instruction fetching should start from address zero, so the first $pc value with $reset deasserted should be zero, as is implemented in the logic diagram below.
 3. Unlike our earlier counter circuit, for readability, we use unique names for $pc and $next_pc, by assigning $pc to the previous $next_pc.

+### Instruction Memory (IMem)

+IMem is implemented by instantiating a Verilog macro.
+This macro accepts a byte address as input, and produces the 32-bit read data as output.
+The macro is the following: `` `READONLY_MEM($pc, $$read_data[31:0]) ``, where ``$$`` identify assigned signals.

+This instruction memory macro is not the typical SRAM memory, but a kind of flip-flop-only based, that can give the data we need in the same cycle.
+Since it is a macro, there is no control on the inner workings of it, just give PC as input address, and collect data with a 32-bit-wide structure.

 ### Fetch

 The instruction memory (IMem) holds the instructions to execute.
 To read the IMem, or "fetch", we simply pull out the instruction pointed to by the PC.